Hoyasumii/avengers-endgame/README.md

 (Inside a security office, a security guard (Ken Jeong) reading a book as he looks upon his security screen, seeing something going on in one of the storage facilities.
 In the cameras, it shows Lang in his casual clothing, shouting, waving a sign with the word "HELP" written on it.)

 (Outside the facility, he pulls out a pushcart and looks back seeing the guard giving a stern look from far.
-He walks around until reaching his hometown, finding a post filled with MISSING posters, abandoned houses, a wrecked car, noth
+He walks around until reaching his hometown, finding a post filled with MISSING posters, abandoned houses, a wrecked car, nothi